adolfojmnz/backend-capstone/README.md

 ```
 <br>

-In Insomnia, added the token as follows
+In Insomnia, add the token as follows

 ![Untitled](assets/insomnia.png)
 <br>